telerik/fiddler-jam-docs/portal/portal-logs.md

 ## User Interface of the Log Dashboard

 The Fiddler Jam portal user interface provides options to observe the recorded data the user-defined log details such as log title and description.
 Every log also contains an immutable [**Details**](#details) tab, storing technical and environmental data extracted from the Extension.
-Through the user interface, you can optimize your inspection and debug processes (through filters, conceptual inspectors, a video tab, export options, mocking options) and optimize your support story (through the GitHub and Jira integrations, workspaces, feedback).
+Through the user interface, you can optimize your inspection and debug processes (through filters, conceptual inspectors, a video tab, export options, mocking options) and optimize your support story.

 ### Details